 We named this model AELA0 for “Artificial Early Language Acquisition zero”.
 In this global model, four concrete DL models train at the same time.
 A model dedicated to images, two models dedicated to sounds and one model dedicated to the association.

-We feed raw images to the image model so it can train to produce accurate image embeddings [left].
-We do the same with sounds for audio models [right].
+We feed raw images to the model dedicated to image processing so it can train to produce accurate image embeddings [left].
+We do the same with sounds for models dedicated to audio processing [right].
 Both are used by the association model in the middle.
 This model reads raw images and sounds [middle], converts them into embeddings [middle bottom] thanks to the other models, and predicts the audio embedding based on an image embedding [left to right flow].
-Then we can re-use the audio model to produce the sound from the predicted audio embedding [bottom right].
+Then we can re-use the model dedicated to audio processing to produce the sound from the predicted audio embedding [bottom right].

 All models have undergone hyperparameter optimization at some points during the development of the project.
 Configurations are given as examples.
 We indiscriminately use “embeddings”, “representations”, “features” and “artificial neural representations” to designate the same concept.